virajkhanna/SecretSend/README.md

   3. Click on the button to see the secret
   4. Read the secret, then make your own secret reply!

-SecretSend is powered by Military grade encryption, rest assured, you're secret will remain safe (unless you share the password)!
+SecretSend is powered by Military grade encryption (AES-256), rest assured, you're secret will remain safe (unless you share the password)!